 photo: Melissa Allen via Green Owl Art

-Bring along a few markers (Sharpies work best, so this one is ideal for older kiddos) to the beach and have your kids add their own flair to gathered shells.
-You can choose to leave them behind to be discovered by fellow beachgoers or take them home as souvenirs.
+Bring along a few markers (Sharpies work best, so this one is ideal for older kiddos) to the beach and have your kids add their own flair to gathered shells or rocks.
+You can choose to join the movement of hiding them for other families or take them home as souvenirs.
 We love the adorable designs spotted over at Green Owl Art.

 6. Have a limbo contest.

 It’s a game that was invented on the beach!
 Use a long stick, an umbrella pole, or even a jump rope, and then just add music.
 The only thing that’ll be missing is a drink with a little umbrella.